thibaut-neoledge/azure-docs.fr-fr/articles/resource-manager-resource-explorer.md

 <properties
-   pageTitle="Explorateur de ressources Azure | Microsoft Azure" description="Décrit l’Explorateur de ressources Azure et comment l’utiliser pour afficher et mettre à jour des déploiements par le biais d’Azure Resource Manager" services="azure-resource-manager" documentationCenter="na" authors="stuartleeks"
+   pageTitle="Azure Resource Explorer | Microsoft Azure"
+   description="Describes Azure Resource Explorer and how it can be used to view and update deployments through Azure Resource Manager" services="azure-resource-manager" documentationCenter="na" authors="stuartleeks"